 Board of Visitors

 The College's Board of Visitors (BOV) met for the first time in May 2002.
-The Board meets twice a year, once in the spring and once in the fall.
+The Board meets four times per year, once in the spring and once in the fall.
 Between onsite visits, conference calls are conducted several times a year.
 The BOV serves to strengthen the College's relationships with external constituencies and helps with fund raising and outreach activities.